ceford/cefjdemos-data-jdm-help/articles/es/menus/menus.md

   do *not* need to rebuild this table.
 This function is provided in case the data in the table becomes corrupted.
 - **Options.** Opens the Options window where settings such as default parameters can be edited.
-See [Menus Configuration](https://docs.joomla.org/Help4.x:Components_Menus_Configuration "Special:MyLanguage/Help4.x:Components Menus Configuration").
+See
 - **Help**.
 Opens this help screen.

 ## Quick Tips